Financing your education

 If you are considering going to a proprietary school (a for-profit training institute), please read this consumer bulletin from the Massachusetts Department of Education.
 These schools can be more expensive than community college programs.

 Grants are preferable to loans because they do not have to be repaid.
 Most students will receive a combination of grants and loans in a financial aid package.
+If you are applying for a federal grant, you need to complete a Free Application for Federal Student Aid (FAFSA).
+This application is used to determine your eligibility and the amount in grant funds that you will received.

 - FEDERAL PELL GRANT For 2010-11 Pell Grants ranged up to $5,550 a year for full-time students.
 Undergrads only.
 FUNDING: U.S. Govt.